Acronyms

 - Odds ratio

-- As the prevalence of an outcome increases above 10%, the odds ratio and the relative risk start to diverge.
-This occurs because odds above 1:1 (0.50 probability) can run to infinity where a fraction (of a whole) is always between 0 and 1.
-This can lead to wide discrepancies between the odds ratio and the relative risk.
+- An odds ratio is a ratio of two odds, while a relative risk (hazard ratio) is a ratio of two fractions.
+Because of this, the two measures do not always approximate each other.
+As the prevalence of an outcome rises above 10%, the odds ratio and the relative risk start to diverge.
+This occurs because odds above 1:1 (0.50 probability) can run to infinity, where a fraction of a whole is always between 0 and 1.

 - Odds ratio in medical studies